octimot/StoryToolkitAI/README.md

 30.00 - 40.00
 ```

+If you're transcribing timelines directly from Resolve and prefer to save them in wav format, instead of mov,
+go to the Resolve Render Page, select the Audio Only preset, make sure that the "Export Video" in the Video tab is
+disabled, then, in the "Audio" tab, select the "Wave" format and "Linear PCM" as codec.
+Then save this preset as
+"transcription_WAV", and the next time you transcribe, you should see Resolve rendering wav files.

 ### Re-transcribing Transcripts

 In some instances you might want to re-transcribe a transcript, for example if you want to change the Whisper model,